Should you negotiate your dream job offer?

-“This was the kind of job I dreamed I’d be in 5 years from now,” says Rachel, who applied despite knowing it would make her the youngest person on staff.
+“This was the kind of job I dreamed I’d be in 5 years from now,” says Rachel, who applied despite knowing she would be the youngest person on staff.

-When the offer came through, Rachel was faced with another choice moment.
-Did she dare to attempt to negotiate her dream job offer?
+After nailing her interviews, a job offer came through!
+At that point, Rachel was faced with another choice moment: did she dare to attempt to negotiate her dream job offer?

-Recalling the troubling stats she learned about women and negotiation, she knew she owed it to herself to give it her best attempt, but was so dreading the conversation that she used a lifeline.
-She put out a call for help on the Facebook group for Bossed Up Bootcamp alums and connected with Gray (who has her own incredible negotiation story that’s inspired so many here).
+She knew she owed it to herself to give it her best attempt, but was so dreading the conversation that she used a lifeline.
+She put out a call for help in our Bossed Up Courage Community on Facebook and connected with Gray (who has her own incredible negotiation story!)

-With Gray acting as a sounding board, Rachel had the encouragement she needed to call back and counter their offer.
+With Gray as a her sounding board, Rachel had the encouragement she needed to call back and counter the initial offer.
 The woman on the other end of the line said that it was highly unlikely to happen but that she would see what they could do.
-Rachel hung up and waited 90 unbearable minutes worried about having said the wrong thing, before hearing back: they met her in the middle!
+Rachel hung up and waited 90 unbearable minutes, worried about having said the wrong thing.
+Finally, the phone rang: they met her in the middle!

 Courage for Rachel came from knowing the data-driven factors behind her options and the invaluable human element of having a community of like-minded bosses to turn to for advice.

-I couldn’t be happier for Rachel and cannot WAIT to hear about the fantastic work that lays ahead of her.
+We couldn’t be happier for Rachel and cannot wait to hear about the fantastic work that lays ahead of her.